Gazelle79/Pricer/ReadMe.md

 SUMMARY
 -------
 **A java application that calculates the cost of buying & selling shares at a specific price.** It reads stock price data from a file.
-If you're buying shares, the income from selling them is printed.
-If you're selling shares, the expense of buying them is printed.
+When buying shares, the income from selling them is printed.
+When selling shares, the expense of buying them is printed.

 **Pricer doesn't have a GUI.
 It's run from a command prompt.**

 ####  Input Parameters:
  -  ``targetSize``

     - INTEGER.
-(Default value: 200) Minimum nuber of total shares needed before Pricer calculates the income / expense of buying / selling the shares.
+Minimum amount shares needed for Pricer to calculates the income or expense of buying & selling those shares.
+[Default value: 200]

 ####  Input: